| CECG

 removal of nutrients from industrial wastewaters, and immobilization of

-Herschel Elliott, Professor, Department of Agricultural
+Herschel Elliott, Professor of Agricultural Engineering, Department of Agriculture Sciences

 Research: Fate of interaction of pollutants in soils and aquatic